reza-mirjahanian/Computer-science/Game Theory -Nash Equilibrium/Nash Equilibrium/b.md

 Nash Equilibrium is the **“no regrets”** point: after the dust settles, **nobody wishes they had done something else unilaterally**.

 ---

-Try it yourself: grab any 2×2 matrix, circle the best responses, and see where both players’ circles overlap – that’s your NE.